Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Abstract

 \section{Abstract}

 Control barrier functions (CBFs) provide a simple yet effective way for safe control synthesis.
-Recently, work has been done using differentiable optimization based methods to systematically construct CBFs for static obstacle avoidance tasks between geometric shapes.
-In this work, we extend the application of differentiable optimization based CBFs to perform dynamic obstacle avoidance tasks.
+Recently, work has been done using differentiable optimization (diffOpt) based methods to systematically construct CBFs for static obstacle avoidance tasks between geometric shapes.
+In this work, we extend the application of diffOpt CBFs to perform dynamic obstacle avoidance tasks.
 We show that by using the time-varying CBF (TVCBF) formulation, we can perform obstacle avoidance for dynamic geometric obstacles.
-Additionally, we show how to alter the TVCBF constraint to consider measurement noise and actuation limits.
-To demonstrate the efficacy of our proposed approach, we first compare its performance with a model predictive control based method on a simulated dynamic obstacle avoidance task with non-ellipsoidal obstacles.
+Additionally, we show how to extend the TVCBF constraint to consider measurement noise and actuation limits.
+To demonstrate the efficacy of our proposed approach, we first compare its performance with a model predictive control based method and a circular CBF based method on a simulated dynamic obstacle avoidance task.
 Then, we demonstrate the performance of our proposed approach in experimental studies using a 7-degree-of-freedom Franka Research 3 robotic manipulator.